 During periods of heavy rain, the City and County of Honolulu can experience overflows and spills at its Kaneohe Waste Water Pre-Treatment Facility.
 The solution is to connect the Kaneohe facility to Kailua’s Regional Wastewater Treatment Plant with a transmission tunnel more than three miles long.
 A TBM has never been used in Hawaii before, so our experience and expertise are vital to the project’s success.

 The majority of the tunnel passes through basaltic rock with unconfined compressive strengths up to 16,000 psi.
-Approximately 650 LF of the tunnel passes through soft ground, requiring pre-excavation grouting to control groundwater inflows.
-With ocean literally surrounding the project, there are significant environmental concerns.
+Approximately 650 lf of the tunnel passes through soft ground, requiring pre-excavation grouting to control groundwater inflows.
+With the ocean literally surrounding the project, there are significant environmental concerns.
 In addition, the area is densely populated and carries strict noise ordinances.

 There is also an 8 ft. diameter, 287 ft. deep access shaft at the existing Kapaa Water Tank site.
-Approximately 1,000 LF of 30 ft. high sound wall has been constructed around the staging area at the Kailua Regional Wastewater Treatment Plant to ensure noise-regulation compliance.
+Approximately 1,000 lf of 30-ft. high sound wall has been constructed around the staging area at the Kailua Regional Wastewater Treatment Plant to ensure noise-regulation compliance.